vitekkor/computer_graphics_scam/README.md

 4. Click Paste In Editor, then Check Result.
 5. Great!
 You are awesome!

+## Troubleshooting

+#### If you don't see the scam button or have some other problem, try refreshing the page (ctrl+r or f5).
+In most cases, it solves the problem.

+#### If this does not help you, create a issue and describe your problem.
+Also attach the log file (ctrl+shift+i opens devtools)

 ## Installation

 Download the archive from the [releases](https://github.com/vitekkor/computer_graphics_scam/releases/latest) or build it yourself (required npm):